 Each day, hundreds of thousands of people in the United States utilize rideshare applications such as Uber and Lyft.
 While these apps have grown in popularity due to the convenience they offer in getting from one destination to another in a timely manner, they are not perfect.
-As with any other vehicle, accidents can still happen resulting in serious injury to passengers.
+As with any other vehicle, rideshare accidents can still result in serious injury to passengers.
 When a passenger is involved in an Uber or Lyft accident, they may be wondering what to do and whether or not they are eligible to recover damages for injuries related to the crash.

 Ridesharing and Car Accidents